junxit/us-congress-bills-113/metadata.md

 - 2013-02-06 — Introduced in House
 - 2013-02-06 — Introduced in House
 - 2013-02-06 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-02-07 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2013-07-18 — Committee Consideration and Mark-up Session Held.
+- 2013-07-18 — Ordered to be Reported by Voice Vote.
+- 2013-07-18 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2013-09-27 — Placed on the House Calendar, Calendar No. 58.
+- 2013-09-27 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-233.
+- 2013-09-27 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-233.